ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 ## <a name="secondLL"><a> Second level learners

 ## <a name="conclusion"><a> Conclusion
-Ideas to improve approach & LB plot
+I really enjoyed working on this competition.
+The data showed various noisy and time dependent patterns with

-{% include image.html url="/img/PrivateLB.png" description="Private leaderboard score (mean MAP@3) - two teams stand out from the pack" %}
+{% include image.html url="/img/PrivateLB.png" description="Private leaderboard score (MAP@3) - two teams stand out from the pack" %}